bitdump/BLHeli/BLHeli_32 ARM/README.md

 Rev32.8.9 testcode is published in the folder "Loaded startup testcode".
 This testcode has optimizations for starting motors that are loaded, like is often the case for thrusters or cars.

-Rev32.9.1 testcode is published in the folder "Dshot extended telemetry testcode".
+Rev32.9.2 testcode is published in the folder "Dshot extended telemetry testcode".
-This testcode supports dshot extended telemetry (temperature, voltage, current via bidirectional dshot).
+- This testcode supports dshot extended telemetry (temperature, voltage, current via bidirectional dshot).
+- It has some small changes to make thrust vs rpm more linear, particularly for static or quasi-static load conditions.
+- It has added protection against unintentional spoolups, signal is qualified for 200ms before starting, and during the first 5s of running, signal timeout is only 40ms (vs generally 320ms).

 ## Discussion threads